microsoft/dstoolkit-mlops-v2/docs/how-to/OnboardingNewModel.md

 - deployment_name:  A name for the deployment serving the model.
 - deployment_traffic_allocation: A number setting the traffic attribute for an online endpoint.
 - deployment_vm_size: Set to an Azure VM Size according to the naming convention here: [Azure VM Sizes](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes).
 - deployment_base_image: Reference to the base image used in serving the model.
+A note on base image selection.
+When choosing the base image for inferencing take into consideration compatibility with the libraries, dependencies, and performance characteristics of your model.
+Also consider image maintainability, size, and licensing.
 - deployment_conda_path: Path to the conda file to be used when serving the given model.
 - score_dir: Directory within which the scoring file is stored.
 - deployment_instance_count: number of nodes in the cluster serving the model.